alankrantas/TeachableMachine-p5js-serialport/teachable-machine-image-recognition-p5js-johnnyfive-web-serial/README.md

 ];
 ```

-By default if the model recognize "Class 1", led on pin 2 will light up, led on pin 3 for "Class 2", and so on.
+So by default if the model recognize the object as "Class 1", led on pin 2 will light up; led on pin 3 light up for "Class 2", and so on.

 ### Start local server